omahs/filefilego/README.md

 ### Channels

 Channels allow users to organize and group data.
 Its similar to a bucket or folder.
-For example userX who owns a youtube channel wants to share the videos
+For example all the content on Wikileaks can be placed within a channel called "Wikileaks".
+The channel creator inherits all the permissions required for updates and other channel related functionalities.

+###

 # Crypto-Economics Specification